Dontrell Hilliard Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- In his only career matchup against the Dolphins, Hilliard finished with zero rushing yards, 30.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchups, Hilliard recorded zero rushing yards versus the Dolphins, 28.5 fewer than his over/under in Sunday's game.

 - Hilliard did not have a touchdown run in that outing against the Dolphins.

-- Allowing 102.3 rushing yards per game, the Dolphins have the seventh-ranked run defense in the league.
+- In terms of defending against the run, the Dolphins are seventh in the NFL, giving up 102.3 yards per game.

-- The Dolphins have given up 12 rushing touchdowns, seventh in the NFL.
+- The Dolphins have given up 12 rushing touchdowns, seventh in the league.

 Recent Performances

-- In last week's matchup against the 49ers, Hilliard ran the ball five times for 20 yards (four yards per carry).
+- In last week's matchup with the 49ers, Hilliard rushed for 20 yards on five carries (averaging four yards per carry).

-- Over his last three outings, Hilliard has racked up 20 carries for 82 yards (27.3 per game).
+- Over his last three outings, Hilliard has 82 yards on 20 carries (27.3 ypg), with zero touchdowns.

 Hilliard's Tennessee Teammates